musial-bright/aws-appsync-playground/README.md

 ### Installation:
 - Install AWS Apmlify: `npm install -g @aws-amplify/cli`

-Already in the project, but when new you have to do:
+Already in the project, but when new it's good to know the following:
 - `amplify init` has been already done, but you should know that it exists
 - Download and generate your API from AWS AppSync `amplify add codegen --apiId xoqnoeczwjagdebvclaitfqqxq`